Skip to content

 The abstract outlined it best, saying, “Alzheimer’s disease (AD) is a neuro-degenerative disease with a variety of causes.
 All illnesses come from a variety of causes, and heal best when those causes and the individual symptom presentation are addressed.
 This is the strength of customized health care, where these varied causes and symptoms can be correctly diagnosed and treated.

-During the height of the pandemic, most people were given Chinese herbs, and some in conjunction with western medicine, and the number of Long COVID cases in the east is very low compared to here in the west.
-We supported many people through all phases of COVID.
+In Chines, during the height of the pandemic, most people were given Chinese herbs, and some in conjunction with western medicine.
+Because of this, the number of Long COVID cases in the east is very low compared to here in the west.
+During the lock-down phase, we at Chelsea Family Acupuncture pivoted to teleheath consultations for customized herbal formulas.
+Once things opened up again, we supported many people through Long COVID with herbs.

 From a CCM perspective, at the core of health is the “wheel of life,” our digestive system.
 In a healthy system, we make essential body fluids for lubrication and organ function–like gas in the tank, makes the engine go.
 When the engine runs optimally, we make blood, hormones, energy, and more body fluids.
 If the wheel of life is compromised by diet, over-exertion, high stress, trauma, shock, loss, we stop producing the goods we need, and the body starts to produce and store pathological material that blocks absorption and is difficult to eliminate.
 This storing of pathological material accumulates and causes illness.